Twarner491/TeddyWarner.org/docs/writings/downforce.md

 Thus the bottleneck is confidence.
 You must believe you can continue to accelerate where your basic tools fall short and only confidence can keep you grounded.

-You must seek the [Torpediniformes](https://teddywarner.org/writings/torpediniformes/) and novel experiences, new challenges beyond the skills and abilities you currently hold.
+You must seek the [Torpediniformes](https://teddywarner.org/writings/torpediniformes/) and novel experiences, and new challenges beyond the skills and abilities you currently hold.

 You must endure challenges where confidence is your only tether.